vivo-us/request-handler/README.md

 **IMPORTANT: This package is currently under very active developement.
 Breaking changes may occur at any time.**

-Request Handler is a multi-node capable external API management package that simplifies the process of making requests to external APIs.
+Request Handler is a multi-instance capable external API management package that simplifies the process of making requests to external APIs.
 It provides a centralized method of authenticating requests, handling rate limits, managing multiple clients, and retrying requests.
-Additionally, it takes the headache out of managing rate limits between multiple nodes by utilizing Redis to notify other nodes of rate limit usage.
+Additionally, it takes the headache out of managing rate limits between multiple instances by utilizing Redis to notify other instances of rate limit usage.

 ## Table of Contents